Phileosopher/commonplace/stories-storytellers.md

 Further, even by simply stating facts, the proportion of stated information can *still* [distort what things look like](image-distortion.md).
 Making 100 articles about an incident and only 1 about the events leading up to the incident, for example, can make the incident [feel](mind-feelings.md) more severe without the context of its surrounding events.
 Even when they *say* they're stating the truth and the statements they make are true, the [production values](values-quality.md) often embellish the truth or avoid saying other things that are just as relevant.

+APPLICATION: We must be [critical](logic.md) of what we hear, but also *why* people are saying things.
+Observe closely what you're *not* hearing.
+The untold stories are, often, the more important ones.

+APPLICATION: The second-best way to discover the historical and journalistic facts are to read *both* sides of the story and [conclude](logic.md) for yourself.
+However, it's difficult to share those conclusions (or not share) without your *own* [political](power.md) manipulation.
+The *best* way is to read the facts themselves, but that's typically more boring than most people can withstand.

 Naturally, a masterful image manager can make themselves look more authoritative.
 The [natural trust](groups-member.md) people give [large groups](groups-large.md) makes large-scale "news outlets" sound [reputable](image.md), even when they haven't [proven](results.md) their reputation's [trustworthiness](trust.md).
 This maintains itself because they build stories designed to confirm the audience's [bias](mind-bias.md).

+APPLICATION: The most reliable way to convey a message is through embellishing the truth.
+By converting the story into a [mythological tale](stories-myths.md), it travels farther because it hits the [emotions](mind-feelings.md) more.
+Plus, if the reality of the story is *also* absurd, the "fact-checkers" who oppose the story will give more weight to that story's credibility.

 ## Retelling